The Best Way to Review a Resume

 Job Posting Example

-Company X, an award-winning global leader in the xxx, xxx and xxx of xxx seeks a motivated, proactive, Marketing Specialist to develop marketing materials and website content, design ads, and generally, support the work of the marketing function.
-The successful candidate has a degree in marketing, and 1-3 years experience in advertising, website development, and Internet competitive research.
+Company X, an award-winning global leader in xxx, xxx, and xxx of xxx seeks a motivated, proactive, Marketing Specialist to develop marketing materials and website content, design ads, and generally, support the work of the marketing function.
+The successful candidate has a degree in marketing, and 1-3 years of experience in advertising, website development, and Internet competitive research.

 The successful candidate is an independent self-starter, creative, customer service oriented, and writes well, Must be familiar with web design software such as Adobe Photoshop or Illustrator.
 Company X offers a competitive salary and a generous benefits package.
-Please send resume with salary requirements to the HR Recruiter.
+Please send or post on our recruiting website a resume with salary requirements.

 This posting enables you to screen resumes and evaluate potential candidates.
 The job posting ensures that you don’t settle for a person who is less qualified than the individual you were seeking.
 Or, you may occasionally decide that you underpriced the market in terms of the qualifications you seek at the salary you want to pay.